-Best Camping Lanterns and Camping Lights of 2023
+Best Camping Lanterns and Camping Lights of 2024/25

-battery, rechargeable, and solar powered lights for camping, survival, backpacking, and backyard
+Battery, rechargeable, and solar powered lights for camping, survival, backpacking, and backyard

 We found the best battery-operated lantern, rechargeable lantern, and solar camping lights to illuminate your tent site, camp kitchen, or backyard.

-We create reader-supported, objective gear reviews independently selected by our editors.
+We create reader-supported, mission-driven objective gear reviews that are independently selected by our editors.
 This story may contain affiliate links, which help fund our website.
 When you click on the links to purchase gear, we may get a commission — without costing you an extra cent.
 Thank you for supporting our work and mission of outdoor coverage for every body!
 Learn more.

 Comparison Table

-CAMPING LANTERN TREELINE AWARD BATTERY LIFE LUMENS (MAX) WEIGHT (OZ) POWER SOURCE IPX rating
+CAMPING LANTERN TREELINE AWARD BATTERY LIFE LUMENS (MAX) WEIGHT (OZ) POWER SOURCE IPX RATING

 Read why

-1,440 (60 days) 1,200 29.3 6 D batteries IPX4
+1,440 hours (60 days) 1,200 49.6 6 D batteries IPX4

 Black Diamond Moji+ Best Portable Battery Powered Lantern